 Did you know?

-Cry, the Beloved Country has been made into 2 films, one in 1951 and again in 1995.
+Cry, the Beloved Country has been made into two films, one released in 1951 and another in 1995.

 The opening lines of the South African novel, Cry, the Beloved Country, are among the most famous words ever penned by a South African author.